bytrangle/docs/use-timescale/data-tiering/enabling-data-tiering.md

 SELECT remove_tiering_policy('example');
 ```

-If you remove a tiering policy, new scheduled chunks will not be tiered.
-However, already tiered chunks won't be untiered.
-You can [untier chunks manually](#manually-tier-and-untier-chunks) to the local storage.
+If you remove a tiering policy, new scheduled chunks are not be tiered.
+However, chunks in tiered storage are not untiered.
+You [untier chunks manually](#manually-tier-and-untier-chunks) to local storage.

 ## Manually tier and untier chunks